DataDog/dd-trace-rb/integration/apps/sinatra2-modular/README.md

  Alternatively, set `DD_DEMO_ENV_PROCESS` to run a particular process by default when `bin/run` is run.

+ #### Running a specific version of Ruby

+By default it runs Ruby 2.7.
+You must reconfigure the application env variable `RUBY_VERSION`to use a different Ruby base image.

+Setting the `RUBY_VERSION` variable to 3.2 on your .envrc file would use the `datadog/dd-apm-demo:rb-3.2` image.

+If you haven't yet built the base image for this version, then you must:

+1. Build an appropriate Ruby base image via `./integration/script/build-images -v 3.2`

+Then rebuild the application environment with:

+    ```
+    # Delete old containers & volumes first
+    docker-compose down -v

+    # Rebuild `app` image
+    docker-compose build --no-cache app
+    ```

+Finally start the application.

 ##### Features

 Set `DD_DEMO_ENV_FEATURES` to a comma-delimited list of any of the following values to activate the feature: